Crotshot/Sub-servicing/README.md

 # Sub-servicing
 Made for ludum dare 48 in a team of 3.
 Theme: Deeper and Deeper

--Ganere: Endless 2D hectic micromanagement
+-Genre: Endless 2D hectic micromanagement

 You play as a lone submarine captain/gunner/firstmate/serviceman on a quest to go as deep into the oceans depths as you possibly can in your coal powered submarine, as